 - No

-Inclusion Criteria: * Participants with histologically or cytologically confirmed GIST that is metastatic and/or surgically unresectable. * Documented disease progression on or intolerance to imatinib administered for first-line treatment of unresectable/metastatic disease. * Tumor tissue must be available to be submitted to the central laboratory for retrospective biomarker analysis.
-The sample may be from archival tissue or a new biopsy.
-Tissue samples are not required to be submitted centrally prior to randomization.
-Exclusion Criteria: * Known untreated or active central nervous system…
+Inclusion Criteria: * Participants with histologically or cytologically confirmed GIST that is metastatic and/or surgically unresectable. * Documented disease progression on or intolerance to imatinib administered for first-line treatment of unresectable/metastatic disease. * Documented mutation status of KIT and/or PDGFRA using a tissue based next-generation sequencing or polymerase chain reaction (PCR) assay. * Tumor tissue must be available for retrospective biomarker analysis.
+Sample may be archival or new biopsy.
+Exclusion Criteria: * GIST that is both KIT and PDGFRA wild-type or known…

 Interventions